 Finally, remember that finding the right expression for your anger takes practice.
 Balestrieri says we need to acknowledge when we fumble, and work to make it right.

-“No one is perfect with any emotion,” she said.
+“No one is perfect with any emotion,” she says.
 “It’s important to be compassionate with ourselves, but when we make a mess, we need to clean it up as quickly as we can.”